Next Book in the Series Browse A–Z

 Publication Reading Order

-The Future History/Heinlein Timeline is a Science Fiction series by Robert A. Heinlein, comprising 7 books published between 1939 and 1967.
-Books are listed in publication order, which is the recommended reading sequence.
+The Future History/Heinlein Timeline is a Science Fiction series by Robert A. Heinlein, made up of 7 books published between 1939 and 1967.
+It begins with Misfit (1939), and is best read in publication order.
+The most recent entry is The Past Through Tomorrow (1967), spanning 28 years of storytelling.

 More series by Robert A. Heinlein